A dive into durable water repellent environmental impacts and ethical alternatives for waterproofing outdoor clothing

 Ever wondered how your waterproof kit managed to keep you dry outside?
-It’s the durable water repellent (DWR) working to repel water from your coat and keep you feeling comfortable.
+It’s the durable water repellent (DWR) coating working to repel water from your coat and keep you feeling comfortable.

 But are there alternatives and if so why aren’t we using them?

-What is Durable Water Repellent?
+What make something Durable Water Repellent?

 It works by creating a barrier on the outer surface of fabric, to prevent water penetrating through.
 The technology causes water to bead up and roll off.